Fade2D Documentation pages v2.16.8

 Parameters

-[in]vSegmentsspecifies the input polygon
+[in]vSegmentsspecifies the input polygon.

 [in]bProtectEdgesspecifies if existing edges shall be locked by turning them into constraint segments